AlejandraRosa/Project-1/README.md

 # Project Title: Divvy Ridership 2018

-Project Description:
+Team Members:
+Brianna John
+Jordan Evans
+Alejandra Rosa

+#Project Description/Outline:

+We will analyze Divvy data to

-Research Questions:
+#Research Questions:

-When are the most divvys on the road?
+When are the the most Divvy bikes on the road?
+-Average rides over 2018
+-Bar graph visualization by hour

 What are the most used stops?

-Are more users using to commute or for leisure?
+-map 'from station and 'to station' using City of Chicago's Divy station to map lat/long

-How does weather aggect rides?
+How does weather affect rides?
+Does ridership change MoM as weather changes?